Kleiner gets another shot to move discrimination case

-SAN FRANCISCO A California judge on Tuesday said he would allow venture capital firm Kleiner Perkins Caufield & Byers LLC to make different legal arguments in its attempt to move an employment discrimination lawsuit brought by one of its own partners into arbitration.
+SAN FRANCISCO, July 10 A California judge on Tuesday said he would allow venture capital firm Kleiner Perkins Caufield & Byers LLC to make different legal arguments in its attempt to move an employment discrimination lawsuit brought by one of its own partners into arbitration.

 San Francisco Superior Court Judge Harold Kahn had previously rejected Kleiner's bid to move Ellen Pao's lawsuit to arbitration, in a tentative ruling on Monday.
-[ID:nL2E8I9FGD] However, at a court hearing on Tuesday, Kahn granted a request from Kleiner to argue for arbitration on alternate grounds.
+However, at a court hearing on Tuesday, Kahn granted a request from Kleiner to seek arbitration on different grounds.

 Arbitration is generally viewed as more friendly to employers.
-An attorney for Pao did not immediately comment after the hearing, while Kleiner said it is "encouraged" by Kahn's willingness to hear additional arguments.
+Attorneys for Pao and Kleiner did not immediately comment after the hearing.

-"We expect arbitration to be a more efficient and speedier dispute resolution process than trying a matter before a jury years down the line in the San Francisco Superior Court," the firm said in a statement.

 Pao's lawsuit has become the talk of Silicon Valley, where the digerati are avidly debating its merits - along with broader questions about sexism in the technology industry.